cpcsdk/rust.cpclib/docs/bndbuild/index.md

 ## Synopsis

 Makefile-like tool tailored to build Amstrad CPC project.
-It embeds various cpclib tools such as basm, m4, img2cpc but can still execute external programs such as rasm, winape.
+It embeds the Benediction crossdev ecosystem such as `basm`, `m4`, `img2cpc` but can still execute external programs such as `rasm`, `winape`, `ace` it is able to download and install or any command.

 The rules are described in a `yaml` file.
-Check for example the test project in <tests/dummy> folder.
+Check for example a simple test project at <https://github.com/cpcsdk/rust.cpclib/tree/master/cpclib-bndbuild/tests/dummy> folder, or a more complicated one that use various commands and templating at <https://github.com/cpcsdk/rust.cpclib/tree/master/cpclib-bndbuild/tests/ucpm>.

 ## Help

 ```
+bndbuild --help`
+Can be used as a project builder similar to Make, but using a yaml project description, or can be used as any benedicition crossdev tool (basm, img2cpc, xfer, disc).
+This way only bndbuild needs to be installed.

 Benediction CPC demo project builder

 Usage: bndbuilder [OPTIONS] [TARGET]...